-- Failed to evaluate his claim long term disability benefits fair and fully
+- Failed to evaluate his claim long long-term disability benefits fairly and fully

 - Failed to comply with the provisions of ERISA

-- Unreasonably, irrationally and contrary to evidence, terms of the plan and the law denied the plaintiff’s claim.
+- Unreasonably, irrationally, and contrary to evidence, the terms of the plan and the law denied the plaintiff’s claim.

 As a result of Aetna’s actions, the plaintiff alleged that he suffered damages and is seeking relief through the Court for: